codefresh-io/docs.codefresh.io/_docs/example-catalog/ci-examples/php.md

 toc: true
 ---

-Codefresh can work with Php projects using any of the popular frameworks (Laravel, Symphony, CakePHp etc.)
+Codefresh can work with PHP projects using any of the popular frameworks (Laravel, Symphony, CakePHp etc.)

-## The example php project
+## The example PHP project

 You can see the example project at [https://github.com/codefresh-contrib/php-composer-sample-app](https://github.com/codefresh-contrib/php-composer-sample-app){:target="\_blank"}.
-The repository contains a simple Php project that uses [composer](https://getcomposer.org/) as a package manager.
+The repository contains a simple PHP project that uses [composer](https://getcomposer.org/) as a package manager.

 The dockerfile uses [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/){:target="\_blank"} to minimize the size of the docker image.